-Below, we show the number of prenotifications required for a full container in a number of different scenarios and what you pay in those cases.
+Below, we show the number of pre-notifications required for a full container for a number of scenarios and what you will therefore pay.

 Flow 1: Simple